mreidsma/RWD_Article/rwd.markdown

 Web design has always been a little stuck in awe of the traditions of print.
 For many years, we web designers relied on tables to create layouts and controlled and sophisticated as print brochures.
 We clamored for control, and fought to have our sites look the same in every browser.
 But what we missed in all of this was that the fluidity and lack of control the Web offers the designer is not a bug; rather, it is a feature.
 As John Allsopp wrote twelve years ago," The control which designers know in the print medium, and often desire in the web medium, is simply a function of the limitation of the printed page.
 We should embrace the fact that the web doesn’t have the same constraints, and design for this flexibility.[^Allsopp]"

 We made assumptions about mobile devices, as well.
 In the early ninties, a teenager like Zach Morris on Saved By the Bell using a cell phone was a punch line in a sitcom.
 Mobile phones were for busy professionals who were on the go and didn't have time to wait around for calls.
 They certainly weren't going to be someone's primary communications tool.
 Twenty years later, we are on track to have more activated mobile devices than people on the planet[^Worldbank].
-88% of Americans own a cell phone, and nearly half of those are smartphones.[^PewGadgets] A whopping 77% of teens age 12-17 have a cellphone, and 25% of those are smartphones.[^PewTeens] Mobile phones are no longer a business tool for the distracted professional.
+88% of Americans own a cell phone, and nearly half of those are smartphones.[^PewGadgets] [^PewTeens] Mobile phones are no longer a business tool for the distracted professional.
 They are a lifestyle tool for everyone.

 But the myth of the Mobile web still encourages us to think about mobile web use as occasional use by distracted people who are on the go on a slow network.
 These assumptions about users are entrenched.
 But the data shows a more complicated picture of how people use the web on mobile devices.
 According to a 2012 Pew Internet report, 17% of cell phone owners connect to the web primarily or only through their phone, while 45% of 18-29 year-old who browse the web on their phone use the phone as their primary device[^PewCellUse].